The Old Stone House of Edgar Allen Poe in Richmond

 In the first building, you’ll wander the quaint rooms showing a mix of Poe’s childhood possessions, and haunting family portraits; all are captioned with explanations of his intricate family life tensions.

-Learning of Poe’s private life lends a new perspective into his later turmoil-packed works of literature.
+Learning of Poe’s private life lends a new perspective to his later turmoil-packed works of literature.
+Reading the poems by Edgar Allan Poe makes a visit here even more poignant.

-A must-see is a gallery located in the upstairs that boasts a collection of disproved Poe items; such as wrongly credited works of art, inaccurately claimed photographs of Poe, and even forged letters.
+A must-see is a gallery located upstairs that boasts a collection of disproved Poe items; such as wrongly credited works of art, inaccurately claimed photographs of Poe, and even forged letters.

 After this, there are two more buildings to explore, where you’ll see rare editions of Poe’s works, original manuscripts, and even the items that were in his trunk at the time of his sudden death.